zzt93/syncer/README.md

 - For now, mapping document value using `toString()`: {@link XContentBuilder#unknownValue}
   - java.sql.Timestamp format: 'yyyy-MM-dd HH:mm:ss.SSS'.
 For now, if you need other format, you have to format it to string by yourself
   - Maybe change to jackson

+---

+## How to ?

+If you have any problems with how to use `Syncer` or bugs of it, write a issue.
+I will handle it as soon as I can.